Ivorforce/Monoteny/README.md

     - [ ] `if let Some(a) = a :: { }`
     - [ ] `guard let Some(a) = a else { }`
 - [ ] Meta Traits (traits whose instantiations can act as traits)
-  - [ ] IntX, FloatX (types implementing int and float math depending on a bit count)
+  - [ ] IntX, FloatX (types implementing int and float with a specific bit count)
     - [ ] Demote existing fixed-width ints and floats (e.g. Int32) to optimizations of IntX
 - [ ] BigInt ($Int of auto-adjusting width)
 - [ ] Generic Export: Allow the export of unspecialized functions through a trait conformance parameter.